phreeza/manuscript_axon_potentials/doc/manuscript.md

 bifurcation (red and green curves in **B**) are approximately inverted.](../figs/mockups/fig4.pdf) -->

-*Mechanism underlying the observed properties II.* In the case of a simplified one-dimensional axon bundle, the EFP at a given location may be described by the formula $\Phi(\mathbf{r},t) = \left[\left\{n(z)\cdot i_\lambda(z,t)\right\}\ast w(a,z)\right]_z$ (see Methods and appendix).
+*A simplified model of axon bundle field potentials* In the case of a simplified one-dimensional axon bundle, the EFP at a given location may be described by the formula $\Phi(\mathbf{r},t) = \left[\left\{n(z)\cdot i_\lambda(z,t)\right\}\ast w(a,z)\right]_z$ (see Methods and appendix).